 On 3 November 2014, the banking licence was granted by the CBC, subject to certain conditions that needed to be fulfilled prior to the commencement of any banking operations.
 These conditions were fulfilled during 2015 and the Company began operations as a Credit Institution in the last quarter of 2015.

 Changes in group structure

-There were no changes in the group structure that the Bank is part of during the year ended 31 December 2022.
+The changes in the group structure that the Bank is part of are disclosed in note 33 of the financial statements.

 Operating environment of the Bank